 The benefits of working with us include:

 - Extensive training and supervision in how to work even more effectively with kids and young people (and their families).
-This training and supervision is provided to you at no cost and initially will include weekly focussed training, case conceptualisaion and skills training to ensure you feel confident working with all families.
+This training and supervision is provided to you at no cost and includes (initially weekly, then fortnightly and then monthly) focussed supervision, case conceptualisaion and skills training - as well as quarterly peer supervision and team professional development.

-- Extensive and efficient administration support (appointment bookings, reminder calls, rescheduling, payments taken, letters typed etc)
+- Extensive and efficient administration support (appointment bookings, reminder calls, rescheduling, payments taken, letters typed, all outcome measures scored etc)

 - Opportunity to work with a variety of child and adolescent and parent client groups from a range of socio-economic backgrounds, with a range of mental health challenges and levels of severity.

-- Job Security: In this climate of uncertainty regarding mental health funding, we have secured funding from a variety of sources (including being the only "child-only" mental health provided commissioned under APHN), NDIS, Better Access, Families SA preferred providers, School based funding and other private sources.
+- Job Security: Working under a variety of sources (including being the only "child-only" mental health provided commissioned under APHN), NDIS, Better Access, Department of Child Protection, School based funding and other private sources.
 We have strong client demand (generally between 4 week and 3 months waiting lists) for our services as a result of our recognition within schools in SA over a period of 15 years.

 - Professional indemnity insurance paid in full for you by the business.